 and green house area.

-This very big mango tree is 20 years old.
+This very large mango tree is 20 years old.

 We sat and relaxed in the beautiful patio.
-Even though the temperature in Cañas is just as high as in Liberia, there is a constant breeze and we are very comfortable.
+Even though the temperature in Cañas is just as hot as in Liberia, there is a constant breeze and we are very comfortable.

 We were joined by their son, Ruben, and his girlfriend Marija.
 They met when they were studying in high school in India.
 Guri, Marija’s mom, and her husband, Gary also joined us.
 It was such a wonderful place for us to sit and enjoy the lunch that was served.